 We import a shapefile that shows buildings in Monaco.
 However, the shapefiles we have imported to create the buildings drawing did not include a ,prj file that specifies the coordinate system to use.

 When we drag and drop the buildings drawing into the map it does not appear in Monaco.
-The Component pane immediately shows us what is wrong so we can fix it.

-In the map we click on the buildings layer tab to make it the active layer.
-The Component pane instantly shows readouts for that layer.
 It shows Pseudo Mercator as the coordinate system because that is the default which is assigned to any component created from a source that does not specify a coordinate system.
 It is just a placeholder, and indicated as such by the red text used to display it.
 The red text tells us the coordinate system is unverified, it may be wrong, and we must specify the correct coordinate system by manually assigning the initial coordinate system.

 To do that we click on the coordinate system picker button.